 VGP targets a BREEAM or DGNB certification for all of its new greenfield/brownfield construction projects.
 BREEAM (Building Research Establishment Environmental Assessment Method) and DGNB (Deutsche Gesellschaft für Nachhaltiges Bauen) are the most widely used environmental building certification frameworks in Europe.
-VGP has set as a minimum requirement to achieve a ranking of "Very Good" or better for construction projects, since 2020 for BREEAM and "Gold" for DGNB construction projects since 2022 (since 2022 the aim is to achieve BREEAM "Excellent" for BREEAM projects).
+VGP aims to achieve minimum BREEAM Excellent or DGNB Gold, as well as the most efficient energy performance certificate (EPC) - for example in Germany we aim for KfW-55 compliance.
 Both the BREEAM and DGNB certification process acknowledges the project's environmental efforts, the proactive nature of the policy implemented and the contractor's technical ability.
 Right from the design stage, this framework can guide and manage efforts across a series of environmental initiatives relating to energy, resource management, health and wellbeing, water management, pollution control, transport, waste, innovation and the management of the global environmental impact via the use of life cycle assessment tools.